igncp/leaves/hadoop/Readme.md

 This part of the project tries several technologies related with big data.
 To try it, you require Vagrant.
-It is provisioned with Salt, which should setup all the environment (with some exceptions, like Apache Ambari, which need manual setup) and then you can run the scripts located in the `scripts` directory:
+It is provisioned with Salt, which should setup all the environment (with some exceptions, like Apache Ambari, which needs manual setup) and then you can run the scripts located in the `scripts` directory:

 ``` shell
 $ vagrant up